scojo44/checkmap/README.md

 ## Testing

 Run `npm test` to run all tests on either end.
 For the backend, you can use `jest` to run with specifc test scripts.
-For the frontend, use `vitest` for that.
-It works like Jest.
+On the frontend, run `npx vitest` to do the same.
+Vitest works like Jest.

 ## Features